grafana/grafana/docs/sources/plugins/panels.md

 ## Implementing a MetricsPanelCtrl

-If you choose to inherit from MetricsPanelCtrl you should implement a function called refreshData that will be called by grafana when its time for all panels to get new data.
+If you choose to inherit from MetricsPanelCtrl you should implement a function called refreshData that will take an datasource as inparameter when its time to get new data.
+Its recommended that the refreshData function calls the issueQueries in the base class but its not mandatory.
+An examples of such implementation can be found in our [example panel](https://github.com/grafana/grafana/blob/master/examples/panel-boilerplate-es5/module.js#L27-L38)